psobusiak/applover-pgf/README.md

 ```

 `src` contains our website files, `paths` contains our values/roles development paths files, and `CODEOWNERS` is the file that defines who owns or manages a framework, file or folder.
-All the other files are configuration, which you should totally ignore.
+All other files are configuration, which you should totally ignore.

 **The `paths` folder is what you want to pay attention to!**